Buy Links – eBook

 The guests were grouped around the limo that Josh had been responsible for organizing.
 It had been decorated with ribbons and balloons.
 Riley didn’t envy Donna and Neil the trip to the airstrip, where the Hayes jet sat ready and waiting, with that much crap advertising their just-wed status.

 Everyone was waving as the car pulled away and nobody stopped until the vehicle was nothing but a trail of dust in the air to mark its passing.

 “That was a lovely wedding.”
 Eden sighed.
 Riley pulled her closer for a hug.
 Her boyfriend, Sean, was a long-term partner but he had yet to pop any kind of question of marriage.
 As a journalist, he was very seldom in Texas and their time apart was more and more frequent.
 He hadn’t made it to the wedding today or indeed stepped foot anywhere near Eden for a month.
 Riley liked the guy.
 Well, he liked him as much as any big brother liked a sister’s lover.
 But he couldn’t be the only one who was wondering why he was away so much and why it was taking this long to settle down and propose to Eden.
 Maybe he had gotten cold feet?
 Maybe he had someone else?
 Riley didn’t vocalize his fears.

 She turned in his arms and hugged him close.

 “Hey, are you okay?”
 Riley asked.

 “I’m fine.
 Can’t a sister grab some brother time now and then?”

 Riley laughed and hugged her even tighter.
-He was a good foot taller than her and she was soon in a position of finding it hard to breathe.
-He released her when she punched him in the thigh with her free hand and in a flash brother/sister was normal and on an even keel.
+He was a good foot taller than her, and she was soon in a position of finding it hard to breathe.
+He released her when she punched him in the thigh with her free hand and in a flash brother/sister behavior was back on an even keel.